The Albion Band >

 The Nutting Girl / A-Nutting We Will Go

-Cyril Poacher sang this bawdy ballad with chorus and melodeon in the early 1950's at The Ship Inn, Blaxhall, Woodbridge, Suffolk; it was recorded by Peter Kennedy and published in 1960 on the EMI/HMV EP The Barley Mow: Songs from the Village Inn and a year later on the anthology Songs of Seduction (The Folk Songs of Britain, Volume 2; Caedmon 1961; Topic 1968).
-Another recording made by Keith Summer at The Ship Inn, Blaxhall, in 1972 was included in 2007 on the Musical Traditions anthology A Story to Tell: Keith Summers in Suffolk 1972-79.
-A second recording at The Ship Inn on November 16, 1973 was released in 1974 on the Transatlantic album The Larks They Sang Melodious: Sing-Song in a Suffolk Pub.
-A further version was recorded by Tony Engle in Cyril Poacher's home in Blaxhall in 1974 and included on his album The Broomfield Wager (1975), on his Musical Traditions anthology Plenty of Thyme, and on the Topic anthology Hidden English: A Celebration of English Traditional Music (1996).
+Cyril Poacher sang the bawdy ballad with chorus, The Nutting Girl, in the early 1950's at The Ship Inn, Blaxhall, Woodbridge, Suffolk; it was recorded by Peter Kennedy and published in 1960 on the EMI/HMV EP The Barley Mow: Songs from the Village Inn and a year later on the anthology Songs of Seduction (The Folk Songs of Britain, Volume 2; Caedmon 1961; Topic 1968).
+It was also included in 2013 on the Alan Lomax Archive album Singing at The Ship Inn.
+Another Cyril Poacher recording, made by Keith Summer at The Ship Inn in 1972, was included in 2007 on the Musical Traditions anthology A Story to Tell: Keith Summers in Suffolk 1972-79.
+A third recording at The Ship Inn on 16 November 1973 was released in 1974 on the Transatlantic album The Larks They Sang Melodious: Sing-Song in a Suffolk Pub.
+A further version was recorded by Tony Engle in Cyril Poacher's home in Blaxhall in 1974 and released on his album The Broomfield Wager (1975).
+It was also included on his Musical Traditions anthology Plenty of Thyme, and on the Topic anthology Hidden English: A Celebration of English Traditional Music (1996).

 The Ian Campbell Folk Group sang The Nutting Girl in an evening at the Jug of Punch folk club at the Crown, Station Street, Birmingham.
 This recording was published in 1962 on their Topic EP Ceilidh at the Crown.